Ego-Vision World Model for Humanoid Contact Planning: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 This work was supported in part by NSF Grant CMMI-1944722 and by the Robotics and AI Institute.
-M. Ghaffari receives support by AFOSR MURI FA9550-23-1-0400.
-The authors would like to thank Jiaze Cai, Yen-Jen Wang for their help in experiments.
-We are also grateful to Bike Zhang, Fangchen Liu, Chaoyi Pan, Junfeng Long and Yiyang Shao for their valuable discussions.
+M. Ghaffari receives support from AFOSR MURI FA9550-23-1-0400.
+Z. Li was funded in part by the InnoHK initiative of the Innovation and Technology Commission of the Hong Kong Special Administrative Region Government via the Hong Kong Centre for Logistics Robotics.
+The authors would like to thank Jiaze Cai and Yen-Jen Wang for their help with experiments.
+We are also grateful to Bike Zhang, Fangchen Liu, Chaoyi Pan, Junfeng Long, and Yiyang Shao for their valuable discussions.
 This work was done during H. Liu's visit to UC Berkeley.